Rarotonga, 2010

 The second key concept to understanding social assistance is that of "budgetary requirements".

-Budgetary requirements are in fact the maximum amounts that social assistance allows for the main components that make up income support.
-These amounts are set out in charts in the regulations, and are replicated in this program in Ch.3: "Income Support".
+Budgetary requirements are the maximum amounts that ODSP allows for the main components that make up income support.
+These amounts were set out in charts in the regulations (but now, with the new 'inflation' indexing, more accurately in the Practice Directives 6.1 and 6.2), and are replicated in this program in Ch.3: "Income Support".
 Actual income support paid is the result of determining "budgetary requirements" and then reducing that by "chargeable income", social assistance overpayment deductions and - less often - child and spousal support order deductions.

 Few would claim that "budgetary requirements" bear any reasonable relationship to actual expenses that claimants face in the private marketplace.
 Neither do they - except with minor examples for northern residents (north of 50th parallel) - vary with the various living expense levels faced in different parts of the province.

 As an illustration let's take the case of a single person on ODSP.
 We will assume them to be a renter as this is the more common situation (boarders are treated differently).
-The monthly ODSP allowance for such a claimant is comprised of a fixed $543 "basic allowance" and then a "shelter allowance" of up to $436 maximum, to a total monthly maximum of $979.
-If shelter costs are less then that lesser amount is what is paid, but no more than $436 will be paid (there is a rare exception for excessive heating costs).
+In 2024, the monthly ODSP allowance for such a claimant is comprised of a fixed $786 "basic allowance" and then a "shelter allowance" of up to $582 maximum, to a total monthly maximum of $1368.
+If shelter costs are less then that lesser amount is what is paid, but no more than $582 will be paid (there is a rare exception for excessive heating costs).

 Other forms of financial aid such as special diet, pregnancy supplement, transportation, etc may also be added to these amounts.
-Drug coverage usually takes the form of a "drug eligibility card" attached to the monthly cheque or statement.
-There are also a range of incentive and disability-related benefits unavailable to welfare recipients (see Ch.4: "Benefits").
+Drug coverage takes the form of a "drug eligibility card" attached to the monthly cheque or statement.
+There are also a range of incentive and disability-related benefits unavailable (unavailable to welfare recipients) (see Ch.4: "Benefits").

 (c) Income Treatment

-The general rule is that any income is deducted from the budgetary requirements dollar for dollar, but many exceptions apply which reduce - or even eliminate -these deductions.
+The general rule is that any income to members of the benefit unit is deducted from the budgetary requirements dollar-for-dollar, but some exceptions apply which reduce - or even eliminate -these deductions.
 Thus arises the useful concept of "chargeable income", as distinct from gross income.

-As another example, any employment insurance (EI) payments are fully deductible, as is any Canada Pension Plan - Disabled (CPP-D) income.
+As another example, any employment insurance (EI) payments are fully deductible, as are any Canada Pension Plan - Disabled (CPP-D) income.

 These are just examples, see the Ch.7 "Income Rules" for a full treatment of the issue.